prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

         vendorExceptions: ["bidderA"]
       }

-5) Turn off enforcement of Purpos 1: don't enforce either the user's DeviceAccess consent or their per-vendor selection.
+5) Turn off enforcement of Purpose 1: don't enforce either the user's DeviceAccess consent or their per-vendor selection.

       ...
       rules: [{